Mountain Training Trust

 About Us

-The Mountain Training Trust (MTT) was founded in 1997 to inspire and educate through adventure.
-We’re best known for operating Plas y Brenin, the National Outdoor Centre in Snowdonia – widely recognised as the heart of British mountaineering.
-Managed on behalf of Sport England, the centre has long been a place where outdoor leaders, coaches, and instructors are trained to a high level of skill and professionalism.
+Plas y Brenin is managed by the Mountain Training Trust (MTT), a charity founded in 1997 to inspire and educate through adventure.
+Widely recognised as the heart of British mountaineering, the centre is managed on behalf of Sport England and has long been a place where outdoor leaders, coaches, and instructors are trained to a high level of skill and professionalism.

 MTT was created by three founding organisations – the British Mountaineering Council, Mountain Training UK & Ireland, and Mountain Training England – following a tender process in 1996 to take over the management of Plas y Brenin from the Sports Council.
 Alongside MTT, our trading subsidiary Mountain Training Limited (MTL) was established to deliver the operational contract and continues to support our charitable objectives.